European Union: The CSDDD obligation on climate change: A game changer for multinational companies

 The CSDDD is not the only new EU law that has key provisions relating to climate transition plans.

-One of the most critical points of interaction between the CSDDD requirements for Climate Transition Plans and other EU legislation is likely to arise with respect to Directive (EU) 2024/825 on “empowering consumers for the green transition” ("ECGT Directive").
-This Directive, which entered into force on 26 March 2024, introduces significant changes to the Unfair Commercial Practices Directive (2005/29/EC) that will apply from 27 September 2026 to any company engaged in business-to-consumer commercial practices.
+One of the most critical points of interaction between the CSDDD requirements for Climate Transition Plans and other EU legislation is likely to arise with respect to Directive (EU) 2024/825 on "empowering consumers for the green transition" ("ECGT Directive").
+This directive, which entered into force on 26 March 2024, introduces significant changes to the Unfair Commercial Practices Directive (2005/29/EC) that will apply from 27 September 2026 to any company engaged in business-to-consumer commercial practices.

-In particular, under the ECGT Directive, a commercial practice will be considered misleading if it involves a claim made about future environmental performance (e.g., ‘climate neutral by 2050’) without clear, objective, publicly available and verifiable commitments.
-Any company that is subject to both the CSDDD and the ECGT Directive will need to ensure that all claims made in its Climate Transition Plan concerning the company’s future climate performance constitute clear and objective commitments.
-The ECGT Directive requires that these commitments are set out in a detailed and realistic implementation plan, with measurable and time-bound targets and other relevant elements necessary to support the plan’s implementation (such as sufficient allocation of resources).
+In particular, under the ECGT Directive, a commercial practice will be considered misleading if it involves a claim made about future environmental performance (e.g., "climate neutral by 2050") without clear, objective, publicly available and verifiable commitments.
+Any company that is subject to both the CSDDD and the ECGT Directive will need to ensure that all claims made in its Climate Transition Plan concerning the company's future climate performance constitute clear and objective commitments.
+The ECGT Directive requires that these commitments be set out in a detailed and realistic implementation plan, with measurable and time-bound targets and other relevant elements necessary to support the plan's implementation (such as sufficient allocation of resources).
 Notably, the plan must be regularly verified by an independent third-party expert whose findings are made available to consumers.

-This interaction between CSDDD and the ECGT Directive will bring an even greater level of rigor to the contents of Climate Transition Plans as well as the additional requirement that future performance claims within these plans must be independently verified.
-There is also a heightened enforcement risk, with Climate Transition Plans being exposed to potential “misleading commercial practice” claims if the requirements of the ECGT Directive are not met.
+This interaction between the CSDDD and the ECGT Directive will bring an even greater level of rigor to the contents of Climate Transition Plans as well as the additional requirement that future performance claims within these plans must be independently verified.
+There is also a heightened enforcement risk, with Climate Transition Plans being exposed to potential "misleading commercial practice" claims if the requirements of the ECGT Directive are not met.

 Enforcement and compliance

-• For EU companies, the competent supervisory authority is the supervisory authority of the Member State in which the company has its registered office.
+• For EU companies, the competent supervisory authority is the supervisory authority of the member state in which the company has its registered office.

 • For non-EU companies, the competent supervisory authority depends on a number of factors.

-• If the non-EU company only has one branch, the competent supervisory authority is that of the Member State in which the company has this branch.
+• If the non-EU company only has one branch, the competent supervisory authority is that of the member state in which the company has this branch.

-• If the non-EU company does not have a branch in any Member State or has branches in different Member States, the competent supervisory authority will be the supervisory authority of the Member State in which the company generated most of its net turnover in the EU in the financial year preceding the last financial year.
+• If the non-EU company does not have a branch in any member state or has branches in different member states, the competent supervisory authority will be the supervisory authority of the member state in which the company generated most of its net turnover in the EU in the financial year preceding the last financial year.

-As a result, this means that non-EU companies can, at least to some extent, “forum shop” their national competent supervising authority by establishing a branch in a specific Member State, based on suitability criteria due to the priority of the branch over the largest net turnover in the EU provided for in the CSDDD.
+As a result, this means that non-EU companies can, at least to some extent, "forum shop" their national competent supervising authority by establishing a branch in a specific member state, based on suitability criteria due to the priority of the branch over the largest net turnover in the EU provided for in the CSDDD.

 Next steps and recommendations

-Following the final approval of the CSDDDby the EU's co-legislators, Member States will be required to adopt regulations and administrative provisions necessary to align national laws with the provisions of the CSDDD.
+Following the final approval of the CSDDD by the EU's co-legislators, member states will be required to adopt regulations and administrative provisions necessary to align national laws with the provisions of the CSDDD.

 The national regulations, together with all other EU legislative acts, will be transmitted to and reviewed by the Commission.
 The Commission must submit a report to the Parliament and the Council on the necessity to lay down additional sustainability due diligence requirements tailored to regulated financial undertakings with respect to the provision of financial services and investment activities.
 This report must include the options for such due diligence requirements as well as their impacts on climate change, since companies in the financial sector are obliged to adopt a Climate Transition Plan.